 The property tax is the main funding mechanism available to school districts to increase revenue.
 State law makes a distinction between operating funds and capital improvement funds.
 Proceeds from an operating levy can be used for any legal expenditure by a board of education.
-Most of the funds derived from an operating of running a school district, such as salaries and benefits for personnel, textbooks, classroom supplies, utilities and repairs.
-Following are the types of operating levies:
+The following are types of operating levies:

 - Regular operating levy for current expenses - A millage rate is submitted to the voters for approval, not a dollar amount.
 The millage rate will be adjusted as property values change pursuant to HB 920.
 This levy can be voted in for one to five years or for a continuing period of time.

 - Emergency Levy - This type of levy is submitted to the voters as a dollar amount.
 For example, "The emergency levy will raise $1,000,000 per year."
 An emergency levy can only be voted in for a period of time from one to five years, and expires after the time has elapsed unless renewed by a vote of the public.

 - Incremental Levy - This can be either in terms of millage incremental or dollar incremental.
 In these instances, millage rates or dollar levies are phased in over a numbers of years up to five.
 Millage incremental levies can be for a continuing period of time or one to ten years in duration.
 Dollar incremental levies can have a duration of one to ten years.

 - Capital involvements can be funded in two forms - Permanents improvement levies and bond issues.
 All funds received by school districts from permanent improvement levies and bond issues must, by law, be used for the purposes intended and cannot be used for operating expenses of the districts.